leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab5-create-database/lab5-create-database.md

     ![Create Administrator Credentials](./images/create-db-admin-credentials.png " ")

-    Using a TDE wallet password is optional.
-If you use customer-managed encryption keys stored in a vault in your tenancy, the TDE wallet password does not apply to your DB system.
+    To manage encryption keys, you can use Oracle-managed keys using a TDE wallet or Customer-managed keys stored in an OCI Vault in your tenancy.
+The OCI Vault must be provisioned for Customer-managed keys before you can use it.

     > **Note:** For Customer-managed keys, Use Show Advance Options at the end of the Create Database dialog to configure customer-managed keys.
 If you are using customer-managed keys or want to specify a different TDE wallet password, uncheck the Use the administrator password for the TDE wallet box.
 If you are using customer-managed keys, leave the TDE password fields blank.
 To set the TDE wallet password manually, enter a password in the Enter TDE wallet password field, then confirm by entering it into the Confirm TDE wallet password field.